-- Every year Commission staff develop a recommended set of portfolios for the California Independent System Operator (CAISO) to use in its annual Transmission Planning Process (TPP) - Generally, in each TPP cycle, the CAISO evaluates a reliability and/or policy-driven base case portfolio - Under the CAISO tariff adopted by the Federal Energy Regulatory Commission (FERC), if the results of the base case analysis show the need for additional transmission development, the transmission projects are brought to the CAISO Board for approval in the spring of the second year of the TPP - If approved by the CAISO Board, under the FERC tariff, the project would receive cost recovery through the transmission access charge - Along with the base case analysis that generally leads directly to transmission project approval, in each TPP cycle the CAISO typically analyzes one or more sensitivity portfolios. - The purpose of the sensitivity portfolio analysis is not to lead directly to transmission development immediately, but rather to assist in future planning by identifying relevant transmission needs and potential costs. - The Commission adopted the 2024-25 TPP portfolio in Decision (D.)24-02-047.
-This Decision included both a base case and a sensitivity portfolio that the CAISO is in the process of analyzing for the current TPP cycle. - The base case portfolio was based on the scenario that achieves a 25 million metric ton (MMT) greenhouse gas (GHG) emissions target in 2035, including 4.5 gigawatts (GW) of offshore wind. - The sensitivity portfolio was a High Natural Gas Retirement scenario, designed to assist in planning for the potential future retirement of fossil-fueled resources as their economics decline.
+- Every year Commission staff develop a recommended set of resource mix portfolios for the California Independent System Operator (CAISO) to use in its annual Transmission Planning Process (TPP). - Generally, in each TPP cycle, the CAISO evaluates a reliability and/or policy-driven base case resource mix portfolio. - Under the CAISO tariff adopted by the Federal Energy Regulatory Commission (FERC), if the results of the base case analysis show the need for additional transmission development to accommodate the expected future resource mix, the transmission projects are brought to the CAISO Board for approval in the spring of the second year of the TPP. - If approved by the CAISO Board, under the FERC tariff, the new transmission project(s) would receive cost recovery through the Transmission Access Charge. - Along with the base case analysis that generally leads directly to transmission project approval, in each TPP cycle the CAISO typically analyzes one or more sensitivity portfolios. - The purpose of the sensitivity portfolio analysis is not to lead directly to transmission development immediately, but rather to assist in future planning by identifying relevant transmission needs and potential costs if an alternative resource mix is required. - The Commission adopted the 2024-25 TPP portfolio in Decision (D.)24-02-047.
+This Decision included both a base case and a sensitivity portfolio that the CAISO is in the process of analyzing for the current TPP cycle. - The base case portfolio was based on the scenario that, per CPUC modeling, can support the achievement of a 25 million metric ton (MMT) greenhouse gas (GHG) emissions target in 2035, including 4.5 gigawatts (GW) of offshore wind. - The sensitivity portfolio was a High Natural Gas Retirement scenario, designed to assist in planning for the potential future retirement of fossil-fueled resources as their economics decline.